HyperAgents/hmas/scenarios/disinformation.md

 An agent is sincere if, and only if, he believes all its communicative speech acts.

+### Persuasion in MAS [Bonnet et al. 2021]

+An agent (i.e. persuader) persuades another agent (i.e. persuadee) if, and only if, the persuader known that by communicating a piece of information the persuadee changes its beliefs.

 ## Motivating scenarios

 ### Feature : persuading by deceiving an agent to do something